 The tube that goes into the lungs makes it easier for bacteria to enter deep into the lungs.

-Factors that may increase your chance of developing VAP include: Chronic lung diseaseConditions that affect the nervous systemWeakened immune systemProlonged antibiotic useRepeated intubationTube placed through a stoma (hole in the throat) rather than down through the nose or mouthProlonged ventilationContinuous sedationProlonged period of lying on backMalnutritionOlder age
+Factors that may increase your chance of VAP include: Chronic lung diseaseConditions that affect the nervous systemWeakened immune systemProlonged antibiotic useRepeated intubationTube placed through a stoma (hole in the throat) rather than down through the nose or mouthProlonged ventilationContinuous sedationProlonged period of lying on backMalnutritionOlder age

 VAP may cause: FeverChillsCoughThick mucus, greenish mucus, or pus-like phlegmBluish color of nails or lipsNausea or vomitingShortness of breath

 Your doctor will review your symptoms and medical history.
 A physical exam will also be done.
 Tests may include: Blood tests, which may include arterial blood gases to measure oxygen, carbon dioxide, and acid in the bloodBlood culturesCultures from below the chest tubeChest x-rayCT scan

 Treatment depends on which germs are causing the pneumonia.
 Your doctor will discuss the best treatment plan with you.
 Treatment options include: IV antibioticsOxygen therapy to increase the level of oxygen in your bodyChest physical therapy to loosen and remove thick mucus from the lungs

 To reduce your chance of VAP, the healthcare team will: Elevate the head of your bed 30°-45°Wash their hands before and after touching you or the ventilatorClean the inside of your mouth on a regular basisKeep you on the ventilator only if it is necessaryAvoid overly sedating youRegularly suction your airway

 American Thoracic Society.
 Guidelines for the management of adults with hospital-acquired, ventilator-associated, and healthcare-associated pneumonia.